maryamrkamila/rpa-docx-automation-python/README.md

 * **Zero Data-Entry Error:** Ensured 100% accuracy in matching PPL workloads to the correct PML supervisors by removing human intervention.
 * **Scalable Framework:** Created a robust and reusable Python framework that can be seamlessly adapted for future census operations or similar reporting workflows.

+## 🌱 Future Scope
+If deployed for wider use cases, this script can be enhanced by:
+* **GUI Integration:** Wrapping the script in a lightweight Graphical User Interface (e.g., using Tkinter or Streamlit) so non-technical staff can upload CSVs and generate documents without running terminal commands.
+* **Email Automation:** Integrating smtplib to automatically distribute the generated PDF files directly to the respective supervisors' email addresses.

 ## 📂 Repository Structure

 ```text